-The NCUA Office of the Chief Financial Officer installed ADA door openers in its Central Office building garage and training center to improve physical accessibility.
 The Office of External Affairs and Communications' (OEAC) Section 508 Program team identifies and assists with the remediation of agency information technology.
 OEAC maintains a Section 508 Resource Center on the internal NCUA Central site for staff and contractors.
 The resource center offers training, guides, and best practice resources for creating accessible content.
-OEAC Section 508 Program team identifies and assists with the remediation of agency information technology.
+The OEAC Section 508 Program team identifies and assists with the remediation of agency information technology.
 The office also works with content owners and creators to identify and remediate deficiencies.
 All new NCUA content is required to be accessible before it is posted on the public-facing websites.
 Accessibility language has been updated in the NCUA Style Guide.